Accessibility

 Service Animals

-Service animals are welcome in the museum.
-All service animals must remain on a leash or harness at all times.
-With the exception of service animals, no domesticated animals of any kind can be admitted into the museum.
+Service dogs are welcome in the museum.
+All service dogs must remain on a leash or harness at all times.
+Pets and emotional support animals are not permitted in the museum.

 Family Restrooms

-The museum offers three guest rest rooms when you need a quiet, out-of-the-way space for you and your child.
+The museum offers three Guest Rests when you need a quiet, out-of-the-way space for you and your child.
 Guest Rests are located in the G. Rollie Adams Atrium on the first floor and in the Academy of Interactive Arts and Sciences and Age of Empires exhibits on the second floor.
+Guest Rests supported in part by Ethan Allen.

 First Aid